 How Much Daily Vitamin C Do You Need?

-The Recommended Daily Allowance (RDA) of vitamin C varies between 15 mg-120 mg per day.
+Daily vitamin C amounts vary between 15 mg-120 mg per day.
 Pregnant and lactating women, and the elderly, should aim for the upper end of that range.
 The average adult requires 75-90 mg of daily vitamin C, which you can easily obtain from a healthy, plant-centered diet.
 For reference, one large orange contains approximately 100 mg of vitamin C. Truth in advertising from the Florida Department of Citrus!

 When you consume vitamin C in moderate amounts (say, 30-180 mg per day), your body absorbs around 70-90% of it.
 When you start taking more than 1,000 mg per day (nearly impossible to do without supplementation), absorption rates decrease to less than 50%.
 Leftover vitamin C passes out of your body in urine.

 What Happens When You Don’t Get Enough Vitamin C?

 Not getting enough daily vitamin C has well-established negative health effects.
 The primary consequence of vitamin C deficiency is scurvy, a disease in which people experience fatigue, skin rash, open and unhealing sores, bleeding gums, and bruising.
 If untreated, it can lead to death.